alexed1/LightningFlowComponents/flow_screen_components/pickObjectAndFieldFSC/README.md

-# Pick Obkect And Field FSC
+# Pick Object And Field FSC

-This component allows to select object and a field on that object.
-Can be used in another lwc components, flexi pages or in lightning flows.
+It's often necessary when building Salesforce configuration UI to provide a way for a user to select an Object and/or select a field.
+This component provides an attractive lwc solution that can be used in another lwc components, flexipages or in Flows.

 ## Avaliable Parameters

-`masterLabel(optional)` - Master label of the component
+`masterLabel` - Master label of the component

-`objectLabel(optional;default "Object")`- Label for "choose Object" field
+`objectLabel(default "Object")`- Label for "Choose Object" field

-`fieldLabel(optional;default "Field")` - Label for "choose Field" field
+`fieldLabel(default "Field")` - Label for "Choose Field" field

-`objectType(optional) `- initialization value for object name, supports all standard and custom objects
+`objectType `- initialization value for object name, supports all standard and custom objects

-`field(optional)` - initialization value for field name, should be valid field on selected object, can not be specified if objectType is empty
+`field` - initialization value for field name, should be valid field on selected object, can not be specified if objectType is empty

-`supportedObjectTypes(optional) `- comma separated list of object names, which should be available to select in  objectType field.
-If not determined objectType will show all existing standard and custom objects
+`availableObjectTypes `- comma separated list of selectable object names, which should be available to select in  objectType field.
+If this value is not set, objectType will show all existing standard and custom objects

-`supportedFieldRelationTypes(optional)` - comma separated list of supported reference types, f.e.
+`availableFields()` - comma separated list of supported reference types, f.e.
 "User, Account" will result only fields of these types to be shown in "set field" component, all other references will be avoided.

-`objectDisabled(optional; default = false) `- will disable object select picklist, in this case objectType is required
+`disableObjectPicklist( default = false) `- Object picklist is visible, but disabled.
+If this is true, a value must be provided for objectType

-`hideObjectTypeSelect(optional; default = false)` - will not show object select picklist, in this case objectType is required
+`hideObjectPicklist( default = false)` - Object picklist is hidden.
+If this is true, a value must be provided for objectType

-`hideFieldSelect(optional; default = false)` - will show only object selection and field select will be hidden
+`hideFieldPicklist( default = false)` - will show only object selection and field select will be hidden

-`showFieldType(optional; default = false) `- if field is selected it will show field type
+`displayFieldType( default = false) `- if field is selected it will show field type